krsyoung/krsyoung/HUG.md

 I like chatting, mentoring and problem solving.
 I don't like (don't excel) at typical "HR" style 1:1s.
-If I forget to ask you how you are doing, it isn't because I don't care (I promise you that I do), it is because I'm so excited to get down to the hard business.
+If I forget to ask you how you are doing, it isn't because I don't care (I promise you that I do), it is because I'm so excited to get down to the technical stuff.
 A weakness I need to overcome.

 I appreciate when you come to a meeting with a topic and have clearly invested some time into solving / evaluating it on your own.